dl9rdz/rdz_ttgo_sonde/README.md

 This a simple, experimental, not (well) tested, and incomplete decoder for radiosonde RS41 and DFM06/09 on a TTGO LoRa ESP32 with OLED display board.

+There have been made some additions for TTGO LoRa ESP32 with only RST button.
+Please check also your OLED port settings, both versions use different ports.
+You can setup the depending ports in config.txt:
+'# OLED Setup is depending on hardware of LoRa board '# TTGO v1:  SDA=4  SCL=15, RST=16
+'# TTGO v2:  SDA=21 SCL=22, RST=16
+oled_sda=21
+oled_scl=22
+oled_rst=16

 ## Button commands
 You can use the button on the board (not the reset button, the second one) to issue some commands.
 The software distinguishes between several inputs:

-SHORT	Short button press (<1.5 seconds)
+- SHORT	Short button press (<1.5 seconds)
-DOUBLE  Short button press, followed by another button press within 0.5 seconds MID	Medium-length button press (2-4 seconds)
+- DOUBLE  Short button press, followed by another button press within 0.5 seconds
+- MID	Medium-length button press (2-4 seconds)
-LONG	Long button press (>5 seconds)
+- LONG	Long button press (>5 seconds)

 ## Wireless configuration